-I’m writing a book set in the 1930s and passed the 30,000-word mark today with a loud hurrah and a celebratory glass of Diet Coke.
+My latest project is a thriller series set against the rise of fascism in the 1930s.
 My last novel was Glint of Light on Broken Glass which all in all took three years to research and write, with one of those years being absorbed by getting the detail of 1913-1919 correct.
 I was helped by it being set right outside my front door and by its sedate fable-like tone which allowed liberties with language, but I had to carefully avoid modern expressions and Americanisms.

 So to the 1930s, and I’m reading as much as I can and catching films made in or about the period.
 One challenge of my new thriller is that my cast of characters are witty, fast-talking and at times violent.
 Without delving into cliché I need to get those snappy conversations right.
 I’m taking a leaf out of Lee Child’s book, in that I heard him at a conference saying that as soon as he hits a point where he needs a piece of research, he does it there and then.
 Usually I retrofit my research, glossing over the detail until I’m sure the plot demands it.
 I wasted enough gloriously evocative scenes in my early writing to learn this lesson.